-8.25.8 Method default argument values
+8.26.8 Method default argument values

-Method declarations within Interface Classes may have default argument values.
+Method declarations within interface classes may have default argument values.
 The default expression shall be a constant expression and is evaluated in the scope containing the subroutine declaration.
 The value of the constant expression shall be the same for all the classes that implement the method.
-See section 13.5.3 (Default argument values) for more information.
+See 13.5.3 for more information.

-8.25.9 Constraint blocks, covergroups, and randomization
+8.26.9 Constraint blocks, covergroups, and randomization